NetApp/trident/docs/kubernetes/troubleshooting.rst

 * If there's not enough information in the Trident logs, you can try enabling the debug mode for Trident by passing the ``-d`` flag to the install
   parameter: ``./tridentctl install -d -n trident``.
+* When using RedHat CoreOS, it is important to make sure that ``iscsid`` is enabled on the worker nodes and started by default.
+This can be done using OpenShift MachineConfigs or by modifying the ignition templates.
 * If there are problems with mounting a PV to a container, ensure that ``rpcbind`` is installed and running.
 Use the required package manager for the host OS and check if ``rpcbind`` is running.
 You can check the status of the ``rpcbind`` service by running